ayetahscomet/quant-strat-lab/news_briefings/daily_news_briefings.md

 21-Nov-2025:

-    0.5086% EMB drawdown; AGG-2d drawdown of 0.2094% ;crenellation theme seen throughout 1d                  yields on GOVT; DBC trading down assumingly due as "global steel production capacity                     to exceed demand by 38% by 2027"; S&P earning a 1.16% yield
+    0.5086% EMB drawdown; AGG-2d drawdown of 0.2094% ; crenellation theme seen throughout 1d                  yields on GOVT; DBC trading down assumingly due as "global steel production capacity                     to exceed demand by 38% by 2027"; S&P earning a 1.16% yield